robjwells/robjwells.github.io/content/posts/2016/09/2016-09-02-labour-votes.md

 ---
-title: Where could Labour’s votes come from?
+title: "Where could Labour’s votes come from?"
 date: 2016-09-02 14:30
 ---